Thokozile23/William-and-Mary-Portfolio/README.md

 This repository includes various projects and examples that demonstrate my understanding of business analytics.
 Some of the projects I've done so far include:

-- **Predicting Heart Attack Disease**: Using machine learning models to predict which customers are likely to leave a business.
+- **Predicting Heart Attack Disease**: Using machine learning models to predict patients likelihood to have a heart attack based on several factors.
-- **Cheese Market Analysis During Covid_19**: Analyzing historical sales data to predict future demand and optimize inventory levels.
+- **Cheese Market Analysis During Covid_19**: Analyzing cheese shortages pre-pandemic during and after the pandemic.
+- **Ford Stock Pitch**: Simulated ford stock prices to predict its investment projections in the bear, base and bull case scenarios.

 Each project is an opportunity to apply the concepts learned in class and demonstrates how business analytics can solve real-world problems.